Real Estate: What to Expect

 - The Darla Moore School of Business has received numerous top academic and research rankings.
 Academic rankings include:

-- #1 in undergraduate International Business Education by U.S. News & World Report in its August 2009 annual survey “America’s Best Colleges Guide.”
+- #1 in undergraduate International Business by U.S. News & World Report in its September 2012 annual survey “America’s Best Colleges Guide.”

 - #1 public university MBA program for International Business and #3 among all institutions in that specialty by U.S. News & World Report in its reputational survey of “America’s Best Graduate Schools 2011.”